Zum Inhalt

 Im Erscheinen

-• Welz, T., Doebler, P. & Pauly, M. (accepted).
+• Welz, T., Doebler, P., & Pauly, M. (2022).
 Fisher transformation based Confidence Intervals of Correlations in Fixed- and Random-Effects Meta-Analysis.
-British Journal of Mathematical and Statistical Psychology.
+British Journal of Mathematical and Statistical Psychology, 75(1).
 [DOI].

-• Doebler, A. & Doebler, P. (online first).
+• Doebler, A., & Doebler, P. (2022).
 Rotate and Project: Measurement of the Intended Concept with Unidimensional Item Response Theory from Multidimensional Ordinal Items.
-Multivariate Behavioral Research, 17 pages.
+Multivariate Behavioral Research, 57(1), 40–56.
 [DOI].

 2021